 Produce Market and Wine Tasting

 Open since 1978, the market at Richmond Country Farms sells a variety of local, fresh produce.
-They offer pretty much everything that can be grown in BC – from pears, apples, berries and melons to corn, peppers, zucchinis, carrots, cucumbers and a whole lot more.
-Their prices are generally very reasonable.
+The market offers pretty much everything that can be grown in BC – from pears, apples, berries and melons to corn, peppers, zucchinis, carrots, cucumbers and a whole lot more.
+Prices are generally very reasonable.

 Country Vines Winery is located adjacent to the parking lot at Richmond Country Farms.
 All grapes are grown on the farm vineyard, which was planted in 2011.
-The winery produces and sells four wines: Pinot Gris, Back Forty White 2015, Back Forty White 2016 and Back Forty Bubbly.
-They also offer free tastings of all their wine options on site.
+The winery produces and sells multiple wines.
+They also offer tastings on site.